 Candy Bar Pie

-- 1 pie crust from a pack of two or homemade
+- 1 pie crust (store bought or homemade)

 - 1 cup brown sugar

 - 2 teaspoons vanilla extract